 Response procedures are outlined as follows:

 - Where the offender is a student, the procedures are outlined in du Lac: A Guide to Student Life.

 - Where the offender is a faculty, staff member, or third party, the procedures are outlined in the following document: Reporting and Response Procedure for Violations of the University's Policy on Sexual and and Discriminatory Harassment by Faculty and Staff.

 Ongoing Assessment and Evaluation of Campus Climate and Prevention Efforts

 In order to understand the needs of our students and to assess the effectiveness of our efforts, students are asked to take a confidential survey.
 The first survey was administered during the academic year of 2012-2013.
 During the 2013-2014 academic year, more information was gathered from focus groups comprised of different students groups who offered their perspectives and experiences related to policies, procedures and resources.
-The latest survey was administered in January of 2015, and the results are available on this website.
-Focus groups are being conducted in the 2016 Spring Semester.
+The latest survey was administered in January of 2015, and the results are available here.